 Buying decor and accessories for your home doesn’t always have to break the bank.
 Here’s a list of ten places where you can find cheap home decor and accessories (that actually look amazing).

 Could you show us more dupes for expensive items?Bethany K., Instagram

 Listen to today’s podcast for my favourite places to shop for cheap decor that looks expensive:

 Subscribe to my Podcast:

 Where to buy cheap home decor

 Thrift Stores and Antique Stores

-If you want to reduce, reuse and recycle, finding home decor at a thrift or antique store is always a good idea!
-I've found fantastic kitchen items there like cups and bowls, and I've also found lots of lovely brass accessories like candlesticks, glassware and wall decor that I can use as-is.
-Keep your eye out for mirrors, wall art, furniture and textiles that you can update to suit your home.
-Paint can do wonders to make a thrifted piece look brand new.
+If you want to reduce, reuse and recycle, finding home accents at a thrift or antique store is always a good idea!
+I’ve found fantastic vintage kitchen items there like cups and bowls, and I’ve also found lots of lovely brass accessories like candlesticks, glassware and wall decor that I can use as-is.
+It’s so nice when the current home trend matches up with what you can find thrifting!
+Keep your eye out for mirrors, wall art, furniture and textiles like fabric that you can update to suit your home.
+Paint can do wonders to make thrifted decorative accents look brand new.
 You can also check out second hand marketplaces online for local sellers that want to get rid of their old decor.

 Thrift stores, antique stores & second hand marketplaces to find cheap home decor:

 - Habitat for Humanity ReStore